privacytrustlab/ml_privacy_meter/experiments/README.md

 In Ye et al., 2022, four different privacy games widely used in the literature are summerized.
 Users can specify which privacy game they want to run in the YAML configuration file by setting the `audit.privacy_game` to the following values:

 - `avg_privacy_loss_training_algo` - Game 3.1
   This privacy game defines how to audit the privacy risk for a training algorithm.
 An example configuration is provided in `config_algorithms.yaml`.
+The privacy risk for a training algorithm is the average privacy risk over records and the models trained by the algorithm, in the sense that the target datasets and the target models are randomly generated.
+The figure `demo_algorithms/report_population_loss/Histogram.png` shows the loss distribution of the target model on the members and non-members, and the figure `demo_algorithms/report_population_loss/ROC.png` shows the aggregated ROC of the population attack in attacking 16 models trained on random samples drawn from the population with the same training algorithm.

 - `privacy_loss_model` - Game 3.2
   This privacy game defines how to audit the privacy risk for a trained model.
 An example configuration is provided in `config_models_population.yaml`.
+This game is similar to Game 3.1, except that the target dataset and target models are fixed.
+The figure `demo_models/report_population_loss/Histogram.png` shows the loss distribution of the target model on the members and non-members and the figure `demo_models/report_population_loss/ROC.png` shows the ROC of the population attack in attacking a trained model.

 - `privacy_loss_sample` (uniform) - Game 3.3
   This privacy game defines how to audit the privacy risk for a sample.
-An example configuration is provided in `config_models_samples.yaml`.
+An example configuration is provided in `config_samples.yaml`.
+This privacy game captures the privacy risk for a fixed data record where the adversary needs to distinguish models trained with and without the target sample.
+The figure `demo_samples/report_sample_loss/individual_pr_100_100.png` shows the loss distribution of the target point (data with index 100) for the models trained with it and models trained without it and the figure `demo_samples/report_sample_loss/individual_pr_roc_100_100.png` shows the ROC of the adversary in distinguishing the two types of models.
+Note that the rest of the training data points for different models are sampled uniformly from the underlying data distribution.

 - `privacy_loss_sample` (leave one out) - Game 3.4
   This privacy game defines how to audit the privacy risk for a sample when the rest of the point is known to the adversary.
 An example configuration is provided in `config_samples_leave_one_out.yaml`.
+This game is similar to Game 3.3, except that the training dataset is fixed.
+In other words, the game quantifies the privacy risk of a target data record with regard to a fixed dataset.
+The figure in `demo_samples` shows the loss distribution of the target point (data with index 1000) for the models trained with it and models trained without it.
+The figure `demo_samples_leave_one_out/report_sample_loss/individual_pr_100_100.png` shows the loss distribution of the target point (data with index 100) for the models trained with it and models trained without it and the figure `demo_samples_leave_one_out/report_sample_loss/individual_pr_roc_100_100.png` shows the ROC of the adversary in distinguishing the two types of models.
+Note that the rest of the training datasets for all models is the same.

 ## Attack Algorithm